5afe/safe/specs/manage_tokens_list/01_main.rst

 -------------------------------

 - User MUST be able to see all token supported by the Safe app
-- User MUST be able to select and deselect tokens that should be displayed in the asset overview
+- User MUST be able to enable and disable tokens that should be displayed in the asset overview

 Outputs